 And there was little to prepare the public for either the single or the album it came from (A Night At The Opera).

-The track was nearly six minutes long and EMI were reluctant to release it until a tape was ‘leaked’ to London DJ Kenny Everett who played it several times in its entirety.
-Subsequent demand tipped the record company’s hand and it stayed at #1 in the UK for nine weeks.
+The track was nearly six minutes long, and EMI was reluctant to release it until a tape was ‘leaked’ to London DJ Kenny Everett, who played it several times in its entirety.
+Subsequent demand tipped the record company’s hand, and it stayed at #1 in the UK for nine weeks.

-It was also one of the first records to make use of a specially made video.
-Bohemian Rhapsody went on to sell into the seven-figure bracket and so it was, that on album number four, Queen were well and truly launched into rock’s stratosphere.
+It was also one of the first records to use a specially-made video.
+Bohemian Rhapsody went on to sell into the seven-figure bracket, and so it was, that on album number four, Queen were well and truly launched into rock’s stratosphere.